minathelone/DIDA-425-Frontend-Data-Viz/README.md

 When opening up your SVG file, click inspect and copy the path.
 Once you have your vector path ready, use the [SVG Path Editor](https://yqnn.github.io/svg-path-editor/) to crop and resize the image so that it fits the height of the object.
 [Tip: Make sure your image is at the center of the x-axis and almost touching the y-axis.]

-# Pictorial Charts: Height Comparison
-The Pictorial Chart, specifically for comparing the height of different objects, uses vector images to visualize data.

  Setting up:
 The attached code provides a sample of how to edit the axes units, replace SVG paths, and add new objects to the graph.